-Torrent Consulting has developed a TUFLOW hydraulic model covering the entire floodplain of the Lower Hunter River downstream to the river mouth at the Tasman Sea, including upstream to: Luskintyre on the Hunter River, Vacy on the Paterson River and Glen Martin on the Williams River, as presented in Figure 3.
+For this assessment a TUFLOW hydraulic model was utilised that had been previously developed for similar mound assessments within the Hunter River floodplain.
+The model covers the entire floodplain of the Lower Hunter River downstream to the river mouth at the Tasman Sea, including upstream to Luskintyre on the Hunter River, Vacy on the Paterson River and Glen Martin on the Williams River, as presented in Figure 3.